Trump has no idea what he just did or the backlash that awaits

 ''Kyoto—this is not talking out of school—was not handled as well as it should have been,'' Bush's Secretary of Defense Colin Powell said in 2002. ''And when the blowback came I think it was a sobering experience that everything the American president does has international repercussions."

-In her 2011 memoir, then-national security adviser Condoleeza Rice detailed the reaction Bush faced in meetings with European leaders.
+In her 2011 memoir, then-national security adviser Condoleezza Rice detailed the reaction Bush faced in meetings with European leaders.
 Because of the way the administration handled the abrupt withdrawal, "we suffered through this issue over the years: drawing that early line in the sand helped to establish our reputation for 'unilateralism.'
 We handled it badly."
 Rice called it a "self-inflicted wound that could have been avoided."

 US withdrawal also shifted the power dynamics across the world and gave Russia, which signed the agreement, greater leverage in international affairs.
 Russia's ratification became pivotal to the treaty entering into force, and in turn, it used its ratification to gain Europe's backing to enter the World Trade Organization, even while the US still had outstanding concerns.
 President Vladimir Putin noted in 2004 the "EU has met us halfway in talks over the WTO and that cannot but affect positively our position vis-a-vis the Kyoto Protocol."
 Paris has already met the threshold needed to go into effect, but Russia is still pursuing a similar role, and reaffirmed its commitment to the Paris accord today, sesasoned with some light trolling: "Of course the effectiveness of implementing this convention without the key participants, perhaps, will be hindered," a Kremlin spokesperson told CNN.
 "But there is no alternative as of now."